Seungri: Trial

 On January 27, 2022, after a final appeal at the South Korean High Court for Armed Forces, his prison sentence was reduced to 18 months.
-Seungri pleaded guilty to all charges brought against him, along with an expression that he will reflect on his actions.
+Seungri pleaded guilty to all charges brought against him.
+He also stated that he would reflect on his actions.

 His sentence was upheld by the Supreme Court of Korea on May 26, 2022, whereupon Seungri was discharged from the military and transferred to a civilian prison to serve the remainder of his term.

 On February 6, 2023, it was reported that Seungri would be released from prison on February 11.
-On February 9, 2023, Seungri was released from prison after being sentenced to 1 year and 6 months in prison.
+On February 9, 2023, Seungri was released from prison.

-Other ventures
+Other activities

 Business ventures

 Seungri has helped establish two branches of a music and dance academy called "Plug In Music Academy," also known as "Seungri Academy".
 The dance academy is located in Gwangju, Daejeon, Mokpo, and Seoul.
 Students of the academy learn how to sing, dance, and act.
 Some of the past students of the academy include high-profile K-pop celebrities such as 2NE1's Minzy, BTS' J-Hope, Kara's Goo Hara, TVXQ's Yunho and B.A.P.'s Zelo.

 In 2014, Seungri started a café business.
 Purchasing a license for traditional Belgian waffles, he opened a waffle café And Here at Daehangno which he left to his mother to run.

 Seungri opened his private bar called Monkey Museum night club in Changsha, Hunan, China in partnership with Luk Hing Entertainment.
 He also founded a record label Natural High Record alongside other DJs.
 In December 2016, he launched a Japanese ramen restaurant franchise called Aori Ramen in Seoul.
 During 2017, the franchise expanded through Asia, and in November, he announced that he would open the 15th branch in Kuala Lumpur.
 In early 2017, he invested in the medical cosmetic brand Dr. Gloderm, acquiring 10% of the cosmetic company's shares.
 Seungri now has a company name for all his investments under YURI HOLDINGS.

 In 2018, Seungri was revealed to be collaborating with Liquid State, an electronic dance music label newly launched by Sony Music Entertainment and Tencent Music Entertainment.
 He would serve as the label's ambassador and be involved in music collaborations.
 In June, Seungri become the CEO of YGX, a label under YG Entertainment, Seungri will work on recruiting talented hip-hop rookies and running entertainment businesses.
 The label company was merged with Seungri's DJ label Natural High Record, it will also be in charge of HIGHGRND and a dance academy called YGX Academy.
 In 2019, he resigned from all management positions before his military enlistment, as required by Korean law.